 How to decide which roadside assistance program is the best for you

-With so many roadside assistance programs available, you might have difficulty choosing which service is right for you.
+With so many roadside assistance programs available, you might be torn on which one is right for you.
 Cost is an important factor, but it shouldn’t be the only one you take into consideration.
-Roadside assistance programs offer varying levels of coverage and additional features that might be beneficial.
+Roadside assistance programs offer varying levels of coverage and additional features that are worth considering.

 While more expensive, standalone roadside assistance coverage from providers such as AAA and AARP come with a long list of perks that might be worth the cost.
 For example, AAA offers identity theft monitoring, travel discounts, vehicle inspections and registration assistance to its members.
 AARP also offers travel discounts, plus they’ll include emergency bonds in case you are arrested or hospitalized while driving as well as a trip interruption guarantee.